Canine Vaccine Protocol

-The first dose is given when the dog is at least 9 weeks old.
+The first dose is given when your dog is at least 9 weeks old.

-The second dose is given 2-3 weeks, the dogs then need to be boostered yearly from the first dose.
+The second dose is given 3-4 weeks later, your dog then needs to be boosted yearly from the second booster.

-This vaccine is recommended for dogs exposed to ticks (which are very prominent in S.W.
-Wisconsin.)Tick prevention products are still highly recommended.
+This vaccine is recommended for dogs frequently exposed to ticks (which are very prominent in S.W.
+Wisconsin.)Tick prevention products should continue to be used year round.
+"Optional"

 *Once you make an appointment you and your veterinarian can discuss a vaccination plan that best suits your pet.

 Puppies should first be dewormed at 3 weeks of age.
 The deworming should be repeated every 2 weeks until 3 months of age.
 Deworming should then be repeated at veterinarian's recommended intervals depending on the dog's environment, exposure to parasites, and hunting habits (dogs can acquire worms if they eat rodents or rabbits).